mpyne-navy/navadmin-scanner/README.md

 ## Downloading NAVADMINs

-After completing the setup above, you should be able to just run `./download-updated-navadmins.pl`.
+After completing the setup above, you should be able to just run `./download-updated-navadmins.pl` to update existing and download new NAVADMINs.

-The first time the script is ever run, it will download all NAVADMINs it can find on the NPC website.
+The first time the script is ever run, it will download all NAVADMINs it can find on the MyNavy HR website (though even in this case it will request the server only respond if the NAVADMIN has somehow changed).

 Subsequently (based on whether a `.has-run` file is present) it will only check for NAVADMINs for the current year, and will use the timestamp of existing